Search

 The Neuroscience of Kava: A Deep Dive into How Kava Affects the Brain

-Kava has a long, celebrated history of boosting health and well being.
-It’s been used in Pacific Island cultures to treat a variety of health conditions for generations to relax the body and calm the mind.
-As it gains popularity in other countries and we learn more about its health benefits, researchers and scientists also want to better understand the neuroscience of kava and how it works in our brain.
+Kava has a long, celebrated history of boosting health and well-being.
+Pacific Island cultures have used it for generations to treat various health conditions, relax the body, and calm the mind.
+As it gains popularity in other countries and we learn more about its health benefits, researchers and scientists also want to better understand the neuroscience of kava and how it works in our brains.

-We now know that the effect of kava comes from its active ingredients, kavalactones, and the way they impact brain function.
+We now know that kava’s effect comes from its active ingredients, kavalactones, and how they impact brain function.

 About the brain

-The first key component to understanding the neuroscience of kava, is kava’s effects on the brain.
+The first key component to understanding the neuroscience of kava is kava’s effects on the brain.
 If you aren’t familiar, the brain is the most complicated and diverse organ in the body.
-It is the command center for all of your actions, thoughts, behaviors and movements.
+It is the command center for all your actions, thoughts, behaviors, and movements.
 It’s made up of billions of brain cells called neurons.
 About 86 billion to be exact.
-And these neurons are responsible for communicating messages to different areas of your brain.
-There are three main parts to your brain: the cerebrum, the cerebellum and the brain stem.1
+These neurons are responsible for communicating messages to different areas of your brain.
+Your brain has three main parts: the cerebrum, the cerebellum, and the brain stem.

 The second key players are the active ingredients of kava.
-These are called kavalactones.
-They are small chemicals that play a major role in how kava makes us feel.
-We know of 18 different kavalactones but only six have been linked to 96% of kavas effects.3 These are:
+These are called kavalactones, small chemicals that play a major role in how kava makes us feel.
+We know 18 kavalactones exist, but only six have been linked to 96% of kavas effects.
+These are:

 • Methysticin (M)